LidijaAl/reactAirBnbExperiences/README.md

 # React -- AirBnb Experiences

-This is an AirBnb Experiences clone made in React JS.
+This is an AirBnb Experiences clone made with React JS.

 ## Table of contents